varad-comrad/Workflow/README.md

 - Study possibility of integration with docker
 - Auto-installation of a lot of things (conda, docker, make, cmake, etc)

-Longer Future: explore possibilitites like AI helper, integration with other CLI tools, etc.
+Longer Future: explore possibilitites like AI helper, integration with other CLI tools (Terraform, Ansible), etc.

 ## REQUIREMENTS: